Joint Wills

 Couples regularly sit down together to make their Wills, such as civil partners each wishing to leave everything to the other.
 Or a married couple with children each wanting to give everything to their spouse or - if the spouse has died earlier - to their children.

-Although you might think you should be able to make a single Will between you, English law does not really recognise the idea of a single Will that disposes of two estates.
-A testator can only dispose of their own estate, not that of anyone else – even a person with whom they jointly own property while they are alive.
+That is because a testator (the person making the Will) can only dispose of their own estate, not that of anyone else – even a person with whom they jointly own property while they are alive.

 There have been examples of joint Wills being upheld by the law, but it is on the basis that they are two Wills, separately proved; and the second person is at liberty to change the Will anyway (unless it is a valid mutual Will).